 Whole grains, green legumes and fresh vegetables are increasingly difficult to get.
-Our taste buds have been coached to look for highly-refined and processed foods.
+Our taste buds have been coached to expect highly-refined and processed foods.

 Fiber found naturally in food has an important part to play in preventing constipation, lowering cholesterol and providing nutrients for the friendly bugs found in the gut.

-It also has a role in providing satiety, that sense of fullness and controlling blood-glucose; with diabetes being rampant in the world getting sufficient dietary fiber is one of the keys to wellness.
+It also has a role in providing satiety, that sense of fullness which helps control blood-glucose; with diabetes being rampant in the world getting sufficient dietary fiber is one of the keys to wellness.

 Getting sufficient fiber is not small beer; it may mean surviving a serious viral infection.

-The friendly bugs in the gut that influence hugely important issues like generalised inflammation, the formation of the tau-proteins that cause Alzheimer's Disease and nutrients for the bowel lining must have plenty of dietary fiber.
-In the happy tum the so-called microbiome consists of an astonishing 2kg of friendly bacteria, viruses and yeast cells.
+The friendly bugs in the gut that influence hugely important issues like generalised inflammation, the formation of the tau proteins that cause Alzheimer's Disease and nutrients for the bowel lining must have plenty of dietary fiber.
+In the happy tum the so-called microbiome consists of an astonishing 2kg of natural bacteria, viruses and yeast cells.